How Mountain Biking and Landscape Photography Shape Each Other

 Landscape Photography Creates Wisdom Through Endurance

-From these experiences, I have been able to develop a deeper appreciation while riding.
+From these photography experiences, I have been able to develop a deeper appreciation while riding.
 That sense of accomplishment after conquering a hard climb or even just getting out and moving a bit if I wasn’t feeling all that motivated for a ride.
-Instead of going for a ride with the intent of hitting a jump even bigger, crushing through a challenging rock garden the fastest I have done it, or setting a new PR on a downhill track, it has taught me to just simply enjoy the ride.
+Instead of going for a ride with the intent of hitting a huge gap jump, crushing through a challenging rock garden the fastest I have done it, or setting a new PR on a downhill track, it has taught me to just simply enjoy the ride and be present.
 Not every ride needs to have a goal in mind and not every ride needs to be the most epic ride of your life.
 Just simply enjoying the ability to go out and ride your bike, take in the scenery, smile, and maybe even laugh with some friends on the trail is all that is required.
+Because once again, the experience itself is what it’s all about anyway.

 This required a 3am wakeup, a hike through VERY deep snow, and standing in the middle of a frozen lake in severely cold conditions with winds that were nearly knocking our tripods and cameras over.
 One of the fondest memories I have despite being in miserable conditions.